Mark-MDO47/AudioPlayer-YX5200/README.md

 See here for programming the KCX_BT_EMITTER to auto-connect to your speaker:
 - https://github.com/Mark-MDO47/BluetoothAudioTransmitter_KCX_BT_EMITTER

 See here for a schematic showing the YX5200 connected to the KCX_BT_EMITTER.
-Note the connection to the KCX_BT_EMITTER AGND (analog ground).
+Note the connection to the KCX_BT_EMITTER AGND (audio or analog ground).
 - https://github.com/Mark-MDO47/RubberBandGun/blob/master/RubberBandGun_Wiring.pdf